ItalyStrap/italystrap/readme.txt

 * Fix comments paragraph break
 * Improved italystrap_open_graph_desc() and italystrap_ttr_wc() in schema.php
 * Add italystrap_get_words_count()
-* Add class for adding glyphicon in new filed of menu
+* Add class for adding glyphicon in new menu item
 * Add markup for Sitelinks Search Box in searchform.php
 * @see link below for more informations
 * @link https://developers.google.com/structured-data/slsb-overview
-* Add width:100% to table
+* Add width:100% to table in sass files
-* Add Bootstrap class to table calendar
+* Add Bootstrap class to table calendar with jQuery
 * Add flush_rewrite_rules(); for CPT
 * Add new CPT description
 * Update file structure
 * Gallery deactivated for more future improvements
+* Fix some issue
+* Add new admin panel for Theme options

 = 2.1.0 =